 Evidence to volcanic activity

 The dinosaurs could have died because of a volcano.
 A research explains that a volcano erupted in India.

-The researcher said: “Now we find that another catastrophe, which is Deccan Volcanism, which has not had much attention paid to it, may be the real culprit.
-Volcanic eruptions on India’s Deccan plateau between 63 and 67 million years ago spewed huge amounts of sulphur dioxide into the air for around 10,000 years”
+The researcher said: “Now we find that another catastrophe, which is Deccan Volcanic, which has not had much attention paid to it, may be the real culprit.
+Volcanic eruptions on India’s Deccan plateau between 63 and 67 million years ago spewed huge amounts of sulfur dioxide into the air for around 10,000 years”

 Video Credit BBC